inno-devops-labs/S25-core-course-labs/app_python/README.md

 ## Endpoints

-- `/`: Displays the current time in Moscow as an HTML response.
+- `/`: Displays the current time in Moscow as an HTML response using `/api/time` endpoint.
 - `/api/time`: Returns the current time in Moscow as a JSON response.
 - `/docs`: Interactive OpenAPI documentation.